cansuerdogan/ROSRV/INSTALL.md

 ## Install and Build

-1. Run `git clone -- recursive https://github.com/runtimeverification/ROSRV.git`
+1. Run `git clone --recursive https://github.com/runtimeverification/ROSRV.git`
 to check out the source code from the Github repository, including ROSMOP.

 2. Add `<ROSRV_HOME>/bin` to your PATH.